exzing/lush-car-hailing/README.md

 ---
 ## Technical Design
 The app is architected with a typical design of a ride sharing mobile application except that this time additional features are added to make it unique.
 The unique feature include a **carbon footprint calculator** and an **NFT funtionality** powered by **XRPL** chain.
+Both the rider and driver apps use the Firebase Authentication SDK for managing users access to the app.
+During the signup process, information entered by the user is used to calculate the carbon footprint.
+The XRPL React SDK enables the implementation of an XRPLS Wallet with the capability of Minting an NFT out of the unique value of the user's carbon footprint.
+This value is stored in the Wallet Page of the app.

+For the purpose of redundancy and emergency, users data are hosted in different services including IPFS, AWS S3, and Google Storage (accessed via Firebase Realtime SDK).
+We haven't yet implemented the IPFS scheme but will be doing that in the next iteration.
+We also have a partnership with Azure, that affords us free credits to user their services some workloads.
+This is really important because the solution is a complex one that will need to scale with users' widespread adoption.

+An **analytics board** will be added in due course to the journey page of the users to keep them informed of their carbon footprint evaluations.

 ---
 ## Technology stacks